An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Simulation Results

 \subsection{Simulation Setup and Evaluated Baselines}

-Due to the inherent scarcity and strict confidentiality of high-precision sea-trial datasets for UUV cooperative navigation, we established a high-fidelity decoupled co-simulation platform to rigorously evaluate the proposed algorithm.

-In our simulation settings, the cooperative network consists of one reference leader and two autonomous subordinate UUVs performing a lawnmower search pattern.
-To maintain clarity in the visual results, the trajectory and error metrics of a single representative subordinate UUV are analyzed.
-In order to simulate the serious mismatch of the model, we have introduced unmodeled ocean currents into the environment.
-The navigator relies entirely on the $100$\,Hz tactical IMU and the DVL to achieve continuous proprioceptive dead reckoning.
+We modeled a cooperative network comprising one reference leader and two subordinate UUVs executing a lawnmower search trajectory.
+Unmodeled ocean currents were deliberately introduced to replicate realistic hydrodynamic disturbances.
+Navigation inherently relies on a 100\,Hz tactical IMU and a DVL for continuous proprioceptive dead reckoning.

-Acoustic network simulation based on Aqua-Sim FG: In order to ensure the absolute physical authenticity of the underwater acoustic network (UAN), we completely avoid the unrealistic Gaussian delay assumptions common in pure algorithm research.
-On the contrary, we use the Aqua-Sim FG framework \cite{b14} to rigorously model communication topology and signal propagation.
-Aqua-Sim FG is a complex simulator based on ns-3, specially designed for the marine environment.
+To improve the physical realism of the Underwater Acoustic Network (UAN) and to avoid unrealistic Gaussian delay assumptions, we utilized the Aqua-Sim FG framework \cite{b14} running on ns-3.
+The comprehensive simulation parameters for both sensors and the acoustic network are detailed in Table~\ref{tab_sim}.

-By integrating the Aqua-Sim FG framework, our simulation successfully reproduces the real marine environment.
-These environments include limited bandwidth ($<$ $10$\,kbps), severe multipath fading, and variable speed profiles modeled by BELLHOP ray tracing.
-Table~\ref{tab_sim} lists the specific parameters used by navigation sensors and acoustic networks.
-In this setting, the collaborative acoustic measurement data arrives intermittently.
-The system dynamically generated a serious delay from $T = 5$ to $30$.
-In addition, we introduced realistic ALOHA MAC layer packet collisions, which directly led to a 15\% packet loss rate.
-As shown in Fig.~\ref{fig4}, our framework can accurately track the dynamic evolution of sound propagation.
-The figure confirms that as the UUV moves away from the reference node, the simulation successfully captures extreme, linearly increased communication delays (up to $30$\,seconds) and real Gaussian measurement noise.

-We benchmarked the proposed TSKF against four distinct baselines to clearly highlight its structural advantages.
-These chosen baselines range from traditional delay-ignorant filters to state-of-the-art delay-handling methods: \begin{enumerate} \item \textbf{Standard EKF (Delay-Ignorant):} Directly applies the acoustic measurement as soon as it is received at time $t$, falsely assuming that the delayed $t-T$ data perfectly reflects the UUV's present state. \item \textbf{Standard UKF (Delay-Ignorant):} Shares the exact same baseline logic as the EKF, but incorporates the Unscented Transform (UT) to better process system non-linearities. \item \textbf{Augmented EKF (Aug-EKF):} A classic OOSM handler \cite{b10} that augments the state vector to encompass all historical states within the delay window. \item \textbf{FGO:} The current state-of-the-art for batch asynchronous fusion \cite{b6}, sliding a window over the entire delay period to re-optimize trajectory nodes. \end{enumerate}

-To rigorously evaluate the proposed algorithm without conflating hydrodynamic disturbances with filtering performance, a decoupled co-simulation architecture was employed.
-The experiments were driven by realistic acoustic delays and packet dropouts directly generated via the Aqua-Sim FG framework.
-Subsequently, the algorithmic tracking performance under these extreme delays was evaluated using $500$ independent Monte Carlo kinematic simulations to ensure statistical significance.
-Finally, to verify the theoretical temporal complexity, the computational execution time of each algorithm was profiled via MATLAB on a standard commercial host processor, providing a baseline comparison for future embedded deployments.